 At the end of the day, the only way to know the value of your car is to have it personally inspected by a certified mechanic.
 Otherwise, you’re just guessing at what needs to be fixed.

-If you don’t want to deal with the hassle of trying to find a private buyer, you can always call a junk car buyer to find out what they’ll pay for your car.
+If you don’t want to deal with the hassle of trying to find a private buyer, you can always call a junk car buyer in Chicago to find out what they’ll pay for your car.
 Considering all of the time and energy it takes to go back and forth with private buyers, selling your car to a junk buyer just might be your best option.

 Sell your car to The Clunker Junker